-- A sudden acute eye pain that became regular at night and was first diagnosed as uveitis, a type of iritis, treated with steroid drops, and then diagnosed as a possible symptom of an autoimmune disease, possibly psoriasis, by my GP, and then downgraded by another optometrist as dry eye.
+- A sudden acute eye pain that became regular at night and was first diagnosed as uveitis, a type of iritis, treated with steroid drops, and then diagnosed as a possible symptom of an autoimmune disease, possibly psoriasis, by my GP, and then downgraded by another optometrist as dry eye (the correct diagnosis–phew!).
 What they all agreed was that it was caused by inflammation.

-- High levels of cholesterol, even though I’m a moderate exerciser.
+- High levels of cholesterol at one visit, even though I’m a moderate exerciser.

 There are so many other, smaller issues that I didn’t even really accept as problems until I started researching and making small changes.
 Like most people, I just accepted the accumulation of health problems as confirmation that I was getting older.
 Isn’t your body supposed to atrophy as you age?